Table of Contents

 Within 90 days of the Green Card’s two-year expiration date, the married Green Card holder must file Form I-751, Petition to Remove the Conditions of Residence jointly with his or her spouse and submit it to the United States Citizenship and Immigration Services (USCIS), pay the filing fee, and provide all required evidence and supporting documentation.
 Evidence is necessary to prove that the marriage is legitimate, and includes photos together, joint financial documentation, and other evidence typically accumulated after two years of marriage.

-Children who need conditions removed based on the marriage of their parents can be included on their parents Form I-751 if the children received their conditional status on the same day as their parent.
+Children who need conditions removed based on the marriage of their parents can be included on their parent’s Form I-751 if the children received their conditional status on the same day as their parents.

 Step Two: Attend Biometrics Services Appointment